 - It can be harmful to pets and wildlife so I wasn’t willing to take that risk.
 The day after I sprayed my weeds I was looking out my window to see how they were doing and I saw a squirrel munching on some grass right in an area that I had sprayed.

 You’ll want to get a lawn sprayer with a pump and wand on it.
 Trust me, it’ll make your life so much easier.
 I used one like this 2 Gallon Lawn Sprayer.
 Pour all of the ingredients into the sprayer and then shake it well to mix it up.
 Be sure that the lid is on tight before you go to town shaking it.
 The sprayers are great since you can pump it to pressurize the canister and then spray for several minutes before having to pump again.

-I applied it on a Tuesday evening.
+I applied the homemade weed killer spray on a Tuesday evening.
 The next day I checked to see how the weeds were doing and they didn’t look phased at all.
 It wasn’t until at least 48 hours later that I noticed a change and it really took about 72 hours to see a significant difference.
-The homemade weed killer doesn’t work as fast as the commercial stuff but if you have patience it’s a good alternative and the benefits totally outweigh the hassle of waiting a few extra days.
+The homemade weed and grass killer doesn’t work as fast as the commercial stuff but if you have patience it’s a good alternative and the benefits totally outweigh the hassle of waiting a few extra days.
 It was a cool overcast day when I applied it.
 From what I’ve read it works faster and possibly better if you apply it on a hot sunny day.
 I’ll definitely give that a try next time.

 - 1 Gallon Vinegar

 - 1 Tbsp Dish Soap

 - Pour 1 gallon of white vinegar into the sprayer.

 - Add 1 cup of lemon juice into the sprayer.

 - Add 1 cup of salt into the sprayer.